Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 ## Access types

-There are three types of access to a file or foldeer:
+There are three types of access to a file or folder:

 - read
 - write